jmcanterafonseca-iota/virtual-watch-tower/README.md

 # TLIP - Virtual Watch Towner

-This repository contains different information concerning the TLIp - Virtual Watch Tower pilot.
+This repository contains different information concerning the TLIP - Virtual Watch Tower pilot.
 This is part of a collaboration between the Virtual Watch Tower initiative and TLIP / TWIN.

 ## Resources